adore/daylight/doc/usage.md

 ## Associations

-Associations work as they do today in `ActiveResource` One one notable excpetion.
+Associations work as they do today in `ActiveResource` One one notable exception.
 Client models that have the `has_many through: :associated` will perform the lookup for associated objects server-side.

 > NOTE: This is useful if conditions or configuration is defined on the